omidfarhang/omid.dev/content/posts/2012-07-19-security-researchers-take-out-botnet-responsible-for-18-billion-spam-emails-a-day.en.md

 According to Atif Mushtaq global spam volume is at a record low thanks to the research community's effort against spammers.

-Mushtaq is however clear about the scale of the problems involved in taking down botnets: &#8220;The research community needs to maintain this pressure until we reach a point where the bad guys start thinking that becoming a spammer is not worth the risk.
+Mushtaq is however clear about the scale of the problems involved in taking down botnets: “The research community needs to maintain this pressure until we reach a point where the bad guys start thinking that becoming a spammer is not worth the risk.
 If I were to rank Grum's takedown difficulty level from one to five where five is the most difficult, I would give Grum a two.

-&#8220;When the appropriate channels are used, even ISPs within Russia and Ukraine can be pressured to end their cooperation with bot herders.
-There are no longer any safe havens.&#8221;
+“When the appropriate channels are used, even ISPs within Russia and Ukraine can be pressured to end their cooperation with bot herders.
+There are no longer any safe havens.”

 <u><strong>FireEye Grum Takedown Q&A</strong></u>